Why d3 Will Change How We Publish Maps. Publishing maps to the web.

 Today, the competition officially begins.
 This will be the most challenging event of this type to date resulting in the most esteemed award for dashboard design (in my not-so-humble opinion) since I judged a similar competition for the B-Eye-Network back in 2006.
 This competition will serve several purposes: A showcase for the current state of expert dashboard design.An opportunity for me to use the submissions to teach best practices by critiquing several of them on this website and in the second edition of the book Information Dashboard Design, which I am currently writing.An opportunity to provide sample dashboard designs that could actually be used to improve the quality of education in schools, for this competition involves the design of a dashboard that could be used by teachers to monitor the performance of their students.

-Unfolding - Interactive Map Library for Processing and Java.
+Here are the basic facts: Take care, Unfolding - Interactive Map Library for Processing and Java.
 Unfolding Library for Interactive Maps.
 Expressing UX Concepts Visually.
-By Barnabas Nagy Published: May 7, 2012 “Words are not always sufficient to describe things accurately.”
+By Barnabas Nagy Published: May 7, 2012.

 Five of the Guardian Datablog's best visualisations.
 Guardian Datastore editor Simon Rogers: Rogers said: 'We're not just data analysers, we've become data providers' Data is the "new normal" in journalism, according to Simon Rogers, the editor of the Guardian’s Datablog and Datastore.

 Over the last two to three years there has been an explosion in the popularity of data visualization.
 There’s no question that data visualization is hot right now, but why?
 Why have we become so fascinated with data visualization?
-Why is it desirable and why is it useful?
-Today, it seems that whenever anyone mentions a new infographic or data visualization, hoards of people instantly line up to check it out.
 How to Pick a Chart for Your Dashboard.
 As Dashboard Spy readers know, dashboard chart selection is fraught with peril and the subject of many books and blogs.